 The physicians’ salaries vary widely depending on their fields of specialization, but on average, they earn about $208,000 per year.
 General practitioners can earn as high as $213,270 per year, while internists get about $201,440 annually.

-Surgeons are probably the highest-paid medical workers.
+Surgeons are probably among the highest-paying medical jobs workers.
 This is expected because of the nature of the work they do.
 Surgeons perform operations to correct repair deformities, correct organ, tissue, and bone issues.
 They also deal with special internal concerns and even alter people’s appearances.

 On average, a surgeon earns a salary of $252,040 annually, with plastic surgeons, orthopedic surgeons, and neurosurgeons, earning better than their peers in the same field.

 A registered and certified nurse anesthetist can earn about $174,790 per year.
-Thoe with several years of experience can get about $208,000 annually.
+Those with several years of experience can get about $208,000 annually.
 An anesthetist prepares and administers anesthesia.

 Nurse anesthetists normally work alongside other medical professionals such as dentists, anesthesiologists, and surgeons.
 They ensure patients get properly sedated before undergoing invasive procedures.

-This is a non-physical medical job, but it is very lucrative.
+This is a non-physical medical job that ranks among the highest-paying medical jobs.
 As a pharmacist, your duty will be to dispense medications.
 Other things you might also do include health screenings, giving immunizations, and discussing critical patient information, including reviewing side effects caused by drugs on the patients.

 Pharmacists also counsel patients on how they can lead a healthy lifestyle.
 Pharmacists must be certified.
 A pharmacist can earn as high as $162,000 annually.